How to Use This Tool

 Can I pick colors from a screenshot?

 Yes.
 Press Ctrl+V to paste a screenshot directly from your clipboard.
-This works with screenshots from any operating system, browser, or application.
+It works with screenshots from any app, website, or design tool, with no need to save the image to a file first.

 How many colors can I pick?

-You can pick up to 18 unique colors in the history strip.
-If you pick a color that's already in the history, it moves to the front instead of creating a duplicate.
+You can build a palette of up to 18 unique colors in the history strip.
+Picking a color that is already in the history just moves it to the front instead of creating a duplicate.

 Yes.
-Click the Download Palette button to save all your picked colors as a PNG image showing color swatches with their HEX values labeled below each swatch.
+Click Download Palette to save all your picked colors as a single PNG swatch image.
+Each swatch has its HEX value labeled below it, ready to share with teammates or save to a project folder.

 How do I pick precise pixels?

-The tool uses a crosshair cursor so you can target exact pixels.
-For even more precision, zoom into the image in your browser using Ctrl+Scroll before clicking to pick a color.
+The tool shows a crosshair cursor so you can target individual pixels.
+For even more precision on small details, zoom into the image first using your browser's built-in zoom (Ctrl+Scroll) before clicking.

 Can I pick colors from animated GIFs?

-The tool picks colors from the first frame of animated GIFs.
-The full animation is not played — the canvas captures the initial frame for color sampling.
+Animated GIFs are accepted, but only the first frame is loaded for picking.
+The full animation is not played - the tool reads colors from the initial frame only.

 What Is Image Color Picker?